Skip to main content

 Casing (CasingStyle)

 Control the letter casing.
+Possible values are:

-• Lowercase: All lowercase (e.g., real, integer, do)
+• Lowercase -> All lowercase (e.g., real, integer, do)

-• Uppercase: All uppercase (e.g., REAL, INTEGER, DO)
+• Uppercase -> All uppercase (e.g., REAL, INTEGER, DO)

-• Capitalized: First letter uppercase (e.g., Real, Integer, Do)
+• Capitalized -> First letter uppercase (e.g., Real, Integer, Do)

 Nested configuration flags: